How to Keep up with Customer Expectations

 In a nutshell:

-For example, knowing that their customers are not only adventurous but totally nature-friendly, The North Face manufactures high performing, long lasting and sustainable goods with responsibly sourced elements.
+For example, knowing that their customers are not only adventurous but totally nature-friendly, The North Face manufactures high-performing, long-lasting, and sustainable goods with responsibly sourced elements.
 That’s what the customers expect from the brand at the baseline.
-Investing in more quality and sustainability, offering their goods at a fair price, and their customer loyalty system make them a valuable competitor in their field.
+Investing in more quality and sustainability, offering their goods at a fair price, and their customer loyalty system makes them a valuable competitor in their field.
 Furthermore, their customer support system works sufficiently, therefore the customers trust the brand to solve their possible problems regarding the products.

 The first step of identifying customer needs and expectations: Listening